The importance of Supply Chain Optimization

 This analysis refers to the classification of all ordered SKUs according to volume and frequency of demand, being the basis for the definition of differentiated SKU Stock Strategies.
 The ABC Analysis ranks and groups SKUs by their sales revenue, while the XYZ looks at the frequency and variability of demand.

 This key analysis is similar to the previous one but applied to the SKU inventory.
-It is a classification of all inventory SKUs based on the amount of inventory and frequency of picking/dispatch, along with a calculation of the optimal inventory.
+It is a classification of all inventory SKUs based on the amount of inventory and frequency of picking/dispatch along with a calculation of the optimal inventory.
 Additionally, the ‘dead stock’ – stock that has no movement – can be identified.

 3. Production analysis (every product, every interval (EPE) analysis)

-It is important to evaluate the production Lead-Time, however, it usually happens in the middle of a replenishment cycle and is difficult to measure.
+It is important to evaluate the production lead-time, however, it usually happens in the middle of a replenishment cycle and is difficult to measure.
 The EPE Analysis is an analysis of production replenishment lead-time and production agility (flexibility) for small batch production.
+In a sense, it expands the previous inventory analysis, meaning that we must understand what is happening in the replenishment lead-time, namely, how capable and flexible the production lead- time component is.
+To do that, the EPE analysis of the main production equipment must be performed.
+In most cases, the EPE analysis can result in a lead time reduction of more than 50%, and the inventory can be decreased accordingly.

 4. Supplier analysis (Kraljic Matrix)